jason-kerney/blog/_posts/2025/2025-07-15-tools-to-manage-tech-debt.md

 If you decide to use the framework given here, there is still work to do.
 You need to decide what qualifies each measure to have a value of one, five and each number between.
 I cannot decide that for you, as I don't have your context.

 It is also possible the measures I have laid out in this article are incomplete, or even don't match what you need.
 If that is so, find others.
+Remember this framework I created here is configurable and adjustable to fit your needs.
+Adjust it to make it fit your organization.

 My call to action for you is to decide on something to measure the potential risk associated to your IT infrastructure parts.
 Then weigh those risks against potential gains as we develop new solutions.
 Make meaningful decisions as to when you tackle risk or invest in new opportunities.